-It’s a little hard to believe, but in 2021, the Chromebook turned 10.
-Originally envisioned as an inexpensive laptop for students, Chromebooks have evolved significantly during that time.
+Originally envisioned as an inexpensive laptop for students, Chromebooks have evolved significantly since they’ve been around for more than a decade.
 In fact, that’s why it’s time that Chromebooks finally get their own buying guide.

 There are so many choices now and such a wide range in models and form factors, that it can be difficult to pick the right one.
 Students and parents of students in particular may find it confusing.
 There are still lots of Chromebooks out there aimed at the education market, but if you don’t know any better, it’s easy to end up with a premium Chromebook that’s overkill for a school setting.
 This guide will help you to make an informed buying decision, so you end up with the perfect Chromebook for your needs.